MichaelCurrin/learn-to-code/Scripting languages/Python/data_science.md

 ## Libraries

 Python libraries commonly used for data science.
-These are popular and used as part
+These are popular and optimized for performance (often with C code written to fine tune them).

-- Sci-kit learn
-- Numpy (
+- Numpy
+	- For working with arrays and similar data structures
-- Pandas (dataframes)
+- Pandas
+	- Dataframes but on Numpy
 - Machine Learning:
+	- - Sci-kit learn
 	- TensorFlow
 	- Keras
+- Network

 ## IPython